AduetDabral1/ICC_Men_WC2023_Data_Analysis/ICC_Men_WC2023_Analysis/Readme.md

 <br>

  <h3>Implementation</h3>
 <p>The data is processed and analyzed using Python libraries like <strong>Beautiful Soup</strong> and <strong>Selenium</strong> for web scraping and <strong>Pandas</strong> for data manipulation.
-The project utilizes various data analysis techniques to identify key performance indicators and select the best players based on performance metrics and team balance.</p>
+The project utilizes various data analysis techniques to identify key performance indicators and select the best players based on performance metrics and team balance.
+The entire project is visualized using POwer BI Dashboards.</p>

 <br>